-Drawing-graphite on paper, colored pencil, mixed media.
+Drawing-graphite on paper, colored pencil, ink, and mixed media.

 Sculpture- paper sculpture, Sculpey/polymer clay, some ceramics, recyclable materials.
-Collage and Digital Photography

 In 2014 Sheila launched the Art For Arachnoiditis Project to Empower fellow Survivors via Participation in the Arts.
-Sheila hosted and curated The YEAR 2 Survivors' Art Exhibit at her studio from April 30-May 28, 2016.
+Sheila hosted and curated The YEAR 2 Survivors' Art Exhibit at her studio and gallery from April 30-May 28, 2016.
 April 2015, Sheila offered a Workshop, Art+Adaptability = Healing, at the Opening Reception of the FIRST Art For Arachnoiditis Project Exhibit.
 This project was awarded Fiscal Sponsorship by the New York Foundation For The Arts (Feb2015).